-While holiday decorating is all about adding fun, sparkle and warmth to a very special Season, it’s important to remember that many of our favorite decorations carry the risk of fire or electrical injury if not used carefully.
-Don’t let a preventable accident take the enjoyment out of your holidays – whether you’re excitedly preparing for Christmas, Hanukkah, or Kwanzaa, take a few minutes to read our decorating safety tips.
-From everyone at CableOrganizer.com, have a happy, healthy and safe holiday season!
+While holiday decorating is all about adding fun, sparkle and warmth to a very special season, it’s important to remember that many of our favorite decorations carry the risk of fire or electrical injury if not used carefully.
+Don’t let a preventable accident take the enjoyment out of your holidays.
+Whether you’re excitedly preparing for Christmas, Hanukkah or Kwanzaa, take a few minutes to read our decorating safety tips.
+From everyone at CableOrganizer®, have a happy, healthy and safe holiday season.

-- If you’re in doubt as to whether light strings are rated for indoor or outdoor use, just check the color-coded UL mark on the product’s package.
-A green holographic UL mark says, “indoors only, please,” while a red one indicates that the product is safe for both indoor and outdoor use.
+- • If you’re in doubt as to whether light strings are rated for indoor or outdoor use, just check the UL mark on the product’s package.

-- Whether they’re brand-new out of the box or seasoned veterans from holidays past, before you put them up, inspect all lights, electric decorations and extension cords for signs of damage to wire insulation, plugs, and bulbs.
-If the damage can be repaired (i.e. broken bulbs replaced), do not use the item until the repair has been made.
+- • Whether they’re brand-new out of the box or seasoned veterans from holidays past, before you put them up, inspect all lights, electric decorations and extension cords for signs of damage to wire insulation, plugs and bulbs.
+If the damage can be repaired (such as replacing broken bulbs), do not use the item until the repair has been made.
 If cords and plugs are damaged, discard and replace the decoration.

-- If you need to replace a bulb in a string of Christmas lights, make sure that the wattage rating of the replacement bulb you’re using matches that of the light strand.
-Using a bulb with too high a wattage can cause the light string to overheat, creating a fire risk.
+- • If you need to replace a bulb in a string of Christmas lights, make sure that the wattage rating of the replacement bulb you’re using matches that of the light strand.
+Using a bulb with a wattage that is too high can cause the light string to overheat, creating a fire risk.

 Did you know that your choice of Christmas tree could affect its flammability factor?
 Older, dried-out trees ignite and burn much faster than those that are freshly cut and well hydrated, so when you’re shopping for a natural (live) Christmas tree, keep the following things in mind:

-- Before taking a Christmas tree home, make sure that its needles are fresh, green, and firmly attached to the branches.
-Bend the needles between your fingers – if they break, the tree is too dry.
-Also check that the tree trunk’s cut surface is sticky to the touch.
+- • Before taking a Christmas tree home, make sure that its needles are fresh, green and firmly attached to the branches.
+Bend the needles between your fingers — if they break, the tree is too dry.
+Check that the tree trunk’s cut surface is also sticky to the touch.
 As a final precaution, pick the tree up vertically and tap the trunk against the ground; if needles fall off, move on to another tree.

-- As a general rule, Christmas trees with thicker needles take longer to dry out, so a robust variety like the Noble Fir is a good choice.
+- • As a rule of thumb, Christmas trees with thicker needles take longer to dry out, so a robust variety like the Noble Fir is a good choice.

-- Before putting your new Christmas tree into its stand, cut a couple of inches off the bottom of the trunk to expose fresher (and far more absorbent) wood.
-Taking a few minutes to do this will improve your tree’s water intake, and make it harder for your tree to catch fire.
+- • Before putting your new Christmas tree into its stand, cut a couple of inches off the bottom of the trunk to expose fresher (and more absorbent) wood.
+Taking a few minutes to do this will improve your tree’s water intake; and make it harder for your tree to catch fire.

-- Your tree stand should have a capacity of at least one gallon, which is the amount of water that the average 6-foot Christmas tree can consume in a day’s time.
-As a general rule of thumb, live Christmas trees require one quart of water for every inch of trunk diameter.
+- • Your tree stand should have a capacity of at least one gallon, which is the amount of water that the average 6-foot Christmas tree can consume in a day’s time.
+Generally, live Christmas trees require one quart of water for every inch of trunk diameter.

-- Position tree a minimum of 3 feet away from candles, fireplaces, space heaters, radiators, heat vents, and other heat sources.
+- • Position the tree a minimum of three feet away from candles, fireplaces, space heaters, radiators, heat vents and other heat sources.

-- Because nearly half of all Christmas tree fires involve electrical malfunctions, it’s extremely important to check that light strands and other electrical decorations are in good condition (free from insulation cracks, fraying wires or damaged bulbs and plugs) before decorating your tree with them.
+- • Nearly half of all Christmas tree fires involve electrical malfunctions.
+It is extremely important to check that light strands and other electrical decorations are in good condition (free from insulation cracks, fraying wires or damaged bulbs and plugs) before decorating your tree with them.

 For more resources on how to safely decorate your home for the holidays, be sure to check out the National Fire Protection Agency’s (NFPA) guide to Winter/Holiday Safety, as well as Holiday Fire Safety suggestions from the U.S. Fire Administration (USFA).